hawkgg/yarosvet/wp-content/plugins/amr-shortcode-any-widget/readme.txt

 [do_widget_area]

 == Changelog ==
 = Version 3.6 =
+*  Found a mixed line ending.
+Updated.
+*  Tested on 5.0.3 and 5.1beta, with php 7.3.1

+= Version 3.6 =
 *  Basically forcing an update in the hope that the third party php7compatibility checker sort itself out.
 It's complaining about mixed line endings, but they're not.
 *  Added indonesian translation provided by Jordan Silaen.